Tag: AI

 This Feburary, I ordered a Dell XPS-13 Developer Edition.
 The Developer Edition is a line of Dell laptops that ships with certified Linux OS.
 It has been my programming powerhouse for the last eight months.

 My first choice for a laptop was not Linux.
 Windows and macOS are simply more practical.
 Games and MS Office just works on Windows.
 Software support on macOS is generally good (except games), but it beats Windows with its underlying BSD architecture.
+There is better hardware support simply because more people use it.
+However, I ultimately ended up with a Dell and Linux and it worked out great.

 Posts of the Week 10/08/20